Wayne Wang: Legacy and impact

 By contrast, the Joy Luck Club marked a significant cultural shift in expectations about Asian and Asian-American representation in Hollywood as it presented complex Asian-American characters and family histories.
 Additionally, its commercial success demonstrated the viability and potential of Asian-American narratives in mainstream films.
-Furthermore, unlike Flower Drum Song whose crew was almost entirely non Asian and instead white writers and crew, The Joy Luck Club had a significant number of Asian and Asian-American behind the camera.
-For example, an Asian-American writer, Amy Tan; costume designer, Lydia Tanji; and a Chinese-American Editor, Maysie Hoy.
+Furthermore, unlike Flower Drum Song whose crew was almost entirely non-Asian and instead white writers and crew, The Joy Luck Club had a significant number of Asian and Asian-Americans behind the camera.
+For example, it included an Asian-American writer, Amy Tan; costume designer, Lydia Tanji; and a Chinese-American Editor, Maysie Hoy.
 For these reasons, Wang's work has become a major reference point for later conversations and discussion of representation, paving a way for subsequent Asian-American narratives such as Crazy Rich Asians.

-Filmmakers of the next generation, like the Crazy Rich Asians director, John M. Chu, have directly mentioned and cited Wayne Wang's work such as The Joy Luck Club as being a formative experience.
+Filmmakers of the next generation, like the Crazy Rich Asians director, Jon M. Chu, have directly mentioned and cited Wayne Wang's work such as The Joy Luck Club as being a formative experience.
 He recalls that when he was a child, his parents took him to a Sunday matinee, and it was the first time he had seen households resembling his own depicted on the big screen.
 He and his family "went to dim sum afterwards and sat for three or four hours talking about the story and learning about our own parent's journey."
 While developing Crazy Rich Asians, he recognized that it carried a historical weight as the next major studio film to follow the path opened by The Joy Luck Club.